IDCubed/oms-docs/sources/tutorials/perguntus.rst

 your responses to a set of questions, both in terms of the content of the response, as well as your location.
 Perguntus runs in your computer browser and your smartphone browser.
+Perguntus also run a CRON Job that will automatically send questions to you.
+You can Enable or Disable this via the manifest (see Edit the manifest)

 .. include:: tutorial_setup.inc